reinhart1010/nix/docs/en/common/mkfile.md

 ---
 # mkfile

-Create one or more empty files of any size.
+Create empty files of any size.
 More information: <https://manned.org/mkfile>.

 - Create an empty file of 15 kilobytes: